-As Caltrans has developed its climate adaptation program, the Department and its local and regional partners have utilized several other tools to identify and prioritize investments, from PROTECT or otherwise, in disadvantaged communities.20 For a table of the disadvantaged community identification and mapping tools used in PROTECT program implementation, see Appendix D.
+As Caltrans has developed its climate adaptation program, the Department and its local and regional partners have utilized several other tools to identify and prioritize investments, from PROTECT or otherwise, in disadvantaged communities.24 For a table including some key examples of the disadvantaged community identification and mapping tools used in PROTECT program implementation, see Appendix D.

-20 Federal definition of disadvantaged communities: "disadvantaged communities are those that are marginalized, underserved, and overburdened by pollution" as defined by EO 14008 (86 FR 7619) and referenced in PROTECT Guidance.
+24 Federal definition of disadvantaged communities: "disadvantaged communities are those that are marginalized, underserved, and overburdened by pollution" as defined by EO 14008 (86 FR 7619) and referenced in PROTECT Guidance.

-CALTRANS CLIMATE ADAPTATION EFFORTS
+CALTRANS CLIMATE